 5 Mrs. Goldfarb’s Unreal Deli

 The tired adage may have some truth to it—the way to a man’s heart is through his stomach, particularly if that man has an affinity for corned beef.
 Founder Jenny Goldfarb set out to veganize the classic New York-style deli meats she grew up with, and the result was good enough to secure a deal with a Shark.
 In 2019, Cuban offered $250,000 for 20 percent equity.
 Business soared until the pandemic hit, as at the time, Unreal corned beef was only available through delis.
 Cuban stepped in and suggested a pivot.
 By switching from wholesale to retail and developing a new vegan turkey product, the business survived and is now going strong.
-Customers can now find the original corned beef along with turkey and steak slices in retailers and some food service operations like Whole Foods and Veggie Grill.
+Customers can now find the original corned beef along with turkey and steak slices in retailers and some food service operations.

 Goldfarb explained, “I chose to pursue funding via Shark Tank because one Shark dollar is worth five regular dollars.
 Between the vast media exposure, having a Shark as a partner, and getting this gift that keeps on giving with re-runs, update segments, and the lifetime pass I’ll get to carry, the equity I gave away is tiny in comparison.”

 Pork rinds, anyone?
 Don’t worry, they’re vegan, and they’re unbelievably healthy for something akin to a pork rind (only 90 calories per bag).
 Cuban was sold.
 When asked about his vegan investment streak, he told VegNews, “I like to invest in products that are healthy and that I would eat, because I love how they taste.
 I’m a vegetarian and all these products fit that description.
 Healthy and really, really tasty!”
-Founder Sam Kobolsy received $250,000 in exchange for 5 percent equity and 5 percent advisory shares.
+Founder Sam Kobolsy received $250,000 in exchange for five percent equity and five percent advisory shares.

 8 Pan’s Mushroom Jerky

 If omnivores can make jerky out of whatever animal they care to slaughter, vegans can certainly make jerky out of plants.
 This mushroom rendition sparked a feeding frenzy among the Sharks, and founder Michael Pan received multiple offers.
 After considering a dual venture with Lori Greiner and Blake Mycoskie, he decided to team up with Cuban who agreed to a smaller equity share.
 Pan walked away with $300,000 for 18 percent of the company.
-Since the show aired, Pan’s can be found in retailers nationwide including Kroger, Fresh Thyme, Whole Foods, and the up-and-coming Foxtrot market.
+Since the show aired, Pan’s can be found in retailers nationwide including Kroger, Fresh Thyme, Whole Foods, and Foxtrot market.

 This plant-based company makes overnight oats even easier.
 No prep required, just peel back the film and dig in.
 Prior to their appearance on Shark Tank, co-founders Ashley Thompson and Kat Thomas were working the farmers’ market circuit.
 After sealing a deal with Mark Cuban for $300,000 with 10 percent equity and an unlimited line of credit, MUSH has expanded into over 3,500 locations nationwide—including Whole Foods.